SAS PROC COMPARE: Learn with Examples

 How to Compare Only Structure of Datasets

-By using NOVALUES option, we can tell SAS not to compare values between the two datasets.
+By using NOVALUES option in PROC COMPARE, we can tell SAS not to compare values between the two datasets.
 In short it returns only the similarities and difference in the variables, not values.
 The LISTVAR option is used to list the variables which are in one dataset but not in the other dataset.

 proc compare